Primary Issues in Every Divorce

 Deciding which type of custody you will be seeking will allow your lawyer to understand and advocate effectively for your position.
 The children’s welfare should be the number one priority at all times.
 This is an important issue in divorce and should never be used as punishment or unreasonable leverage with a spouse.
 As a parent, you will need to give serious thought to custody issues and to a co-parenting schedule that will first and foremost be in the “best interests” of the children.

 Each parent is legally required to provide financial support for their children until the children’s emancipation.
 Child support is often relatively straightforward and is based on the parent’s relative incomes and the agreed-upon or court-ordered parenting time schedule.
 How much each parent is required to contribute will be outlined in a court order or established between the parents in a written agreement.

 Compiling a list of childcare expenses will enable you to see a clear picture of your children’s present and future needs and it will be helpful to review these with your attorney so that your possible financial commitment can be assessed.
-These expenses will not only involve the cost to maintain a home for them, but also expenses as transportation, food, clothing, health care, education, child care, entertainment, and extracurricular activities.
+These expenses will not only involve the cost to maintain a home for them, but also expenses as transportation, food, clothing, health care, insurance, education, child care, entertainment, and extracurricular activities.